webqit/webflo/README.md

 Where workflows return `undefined`, a `Not Found` status is implied.
 + On the server side, a `404` HTTP response is returned.
-+ On the client-side, the initiating document in the browser has its `document.state.page` emptied.
++ On the client-side, the initiating document in the browser has its `document.state.data` emptied.
 The error is also exposed on the [`document.state.network.error`](#the-documentstatenetwork-object) property.

 Where workflows throw an exception, an *error* status is implied.
 + On the server side, the error is logged and a `500` HTTP response is returned.
-+ On the client-side, the initiating document in the browser has its `document.state.page` emptied.
++ On the client-side, the initiating document in the browser has its `document.state.data` emptied.
 The error is also exposed on the [`document.state.network.error`](#the-documentstatenetwork-object) property.

 #### Cookie Responses